RetroReversing/retroReversing/pages/About.md

 Let's say you want to modify the Nintendo 64 game "Mario Kart 64" to give it 8 player online play support.

 Thats quite a goal but just take a few small steps and learn everything along the way, for example:
-* Find out how Mario Kart takes controller input in 4 player mode
+* Find out how Mario Kart takes controller input in 4 player mode.
-* Find out how the emulator sends input to the running game
+* Find out how the emulator sends input to the running game.
 * How does the key presses impact the memory of the game?
 * Can you swap player 1 so that it controls player 3, or even a NPC?
 * Can you send button presses over TCP so that it controls an emulator on a different system?